Meet STEPHAN TURNER:

-I recently retired as Theater Arts Teacher at one of the finest international schools in Chiang Mai to concentrate on my current role as the Founder and Artistic Managing Director of The Gate Theater which is based in Northwest Indiana with a branch here in Chiang Mai, Thailand.
+Recently, I've retired as Theater Arts Department Head and Drama Teacher at Chiang Mai International School in order to concentrate on my current role as Managing Artistic Director of The Gate Theater, which in 2021-22, starts its 15th season.

-My father was my first reference point for acting and the theater.
+My father was my first reference point for acting and the theatre.
 He was a prolific playwright, producer, and performer.
 I grew up seeing him on television in walk-on roles on shows like The Lucy Show, The Odd Couple, Mission Impossible, and Sanford and Son.
 He also had roles in a few well known feature films like M.A.S.H, The Long Goodbye, Watermelon Man, and Party Animal, to name but a few.
-Even though he never quite gained Hollywood star status, he planted a seed within me, which convinced me that I could do something out of the ordinary with my life.
+Even though he wrote the original screenplays for the fictional and now famous character Dolemite, recently made into a Netflix Film, he never quite gained Hollywood star status.
+He did plant a seed within my mind which convinced me that I could do something out of the ordinary with my life.

-I left the U.S. in search of a quieter lifestyle, to get away from the cliquish rat race of the theater industry and to settle down in a more peaceful environment.
-After traveling to many places around the world, I found that Chiang Mai had everything I was looking for.
-However, after two years of living here, it became apparent to me that the only thing missing from this great old city was an outlet for English Language Theater.
+In 2007 I left the U.S. in search of a quieter lifestyle, to get away from the cliquish rat race of the mainstream theater industry and to settle down in a more peaceful environment.
+My travels have taken me to places like Panama, Mexico, Brazil, Amsterdam Cambodia, Vietnam and Thailand to name a few.
+After visiting many places in and around Thailand, I found that Chiang Mai had everything I was looking for; a small town feel, an arts scene in its infancy, in regards to foreign participation, and most importantly an opportunity do something which, at that point in time, had never been done before, create an outlet for English Language Theater.

-I very much wanted to be part of an artistic endeavor in Chiang Mai that would allow me to use my theater background.
-However, there was nothing available for me to join here.
-There was no English language theater being performed outside of Bangkok, which is over 400 miles to the south.
+At the time There was no English language theater being performed outside of thevery slim pickings in Bangkok, which is over 400 miles to the south.
 For that reason, I enlisted the help of three English teachers, Irene Barrientos, John Quinn, and David Arnold.
 Together we formed a theater group in Chiang Mai called The Gate and took up the challenge of bringing English Language Theater to a city where there was none.

 As it turned out, finding a suitable venue was the most difficult problem we faced and after that finding the actors.
 Then I met Mr. John Gunther, who was at that time, the Director of the AUA Language Center.
 John was very interested in the performing arts and even had experience as a theater technician.
 So, he was very sympathetic to our cause and agreed to let us rent the AUA auditorium for our first production, The Dodo Bird, an obscure little play that I had performed in Chicago almost ten years earlier.
 The show was an outstanding success and opened the door for everything that has happened since.